dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-imap-client/managing-messages-on-imap-server/_index.md

 {{< gist "aspose-com-gists" "522d47278b8ca448dc1d7eb97193322c" "Examples-CSharp-IMAP-ChangeOrderOfEmails-1.cs" >}}

 ### **Save Messages in MSG Format**

-[In the above example](#fetch-messages-from-server-and-save-to-disc), the emails are saved in EML format.
 To save emails in MSG format, the [ImapClient.FetchMessage()](https://reference.aspose.com/email/net/aspose.email.clients.imap/imapclient/fetchmessage/#fetchmessage/) method needs to be called.
 It returns the message in an instance of the [MailMessage](https://reference.aspose.com/email/net/aspose.email/mailmessage/) class.
 The [MailMessage.Save()](https://reference.aspose.com/email/net/aspose.email/mailmessage/save/#save/) method can then be called to save the message to MSG.
 The following code snippet shows you how to save messages in MSG Format.

 {{< gist "aspose-com-gists" "6e5185a63aec6fd70d83098e82b06a32" "Examples-CSharp-IMAP-SavingMessagesFromIMAPServer-SavingMessagesFromIMAPServer.cs" >}}